roshanis/10kings/chapter1_marthanda_varma_revised.md

 Ramayyan Dalawa knelt beside the table, blood trickling from a split lip where someone, somewhere, had objected to the night's work a little too loudly.

 "Your Majesty," the minister whispered, "the evidence against the Kazhakoottam lord is still circumstantial.
 A few letters.
 Rumours.
 Perhaps we could wait for more proof before..."

+The name hit like a musket ball.
+The Kazhakoottam raja had ridden beside me when I drilled his Nair horsemen for Colachel, laughing in the rain as we taught his men to wheel and feint.
+I had drunk toddy in his courtyard, listened to him curse Dutch arrogance in Malayalam saltier than the sea.

 "Perhaps nothing."
 The king did not raise his voice; he did not need to.
 "Tell me, Ramayyan, what happens to kings who wait for traitors to strike first?"